obihughes/omega-planner/docs/components.md

 - Theme toggle functionality
 - Active state indicators
 - Branded header section
-- Calendar Monthly and Yearly views available under `Daily Planner` subviews
+- Calendar Yearly view available under `Daily Planner` subviews.
+Monthly view is no longer listed in the sidebar; open it by clicking a month in the Yearly view.

 **Order Update (2025-09-12):**
-- Main order is now: `Daily Planner`, `Workspace`, `Text Canvas`, then `Focus` and `Meals` at the bottom per UX preference.
+- Main order is now: `Daily Planner`, `Workspace`, `Text Canvas`, then `Meals` and `Habits`.
+Focus has been removed from the main sidebar; access it via the Focus button in the Daily view header (opens in a new tab).

 ### Focus Page (`app/focus/page.tsx`)
 Purpose: Minimal focus-mode workspace with a timer, central planned list, and a compact sidebar for supporting lists.